-Nerses Kopalyan, Ph.D., is an assistant professor-in-residence of Political Science at the University of Nevada, Las Vegas.
-His fields of specialization include international relations, political theory, and philosophy of science.
-He has conducted extensive research on analytic philosophy, feminist theory, and paradigm building.
-He is the co-author of Sex, Power, And Politics (Palgrave Macmillan, 2016).
-He is also the author of World Political Systems After Polarity (Routledge, 2017).
-His current research concentrates on political violence and terrorism, and its impact on geopolitical and great power relations.
-His areas of expertise address: Superpowers and Polarity Studies; Theories of International Relations; International Security and Terrorism; Caucasus and Eurasia.
+Dr. Nerses Kopalyan is an assistant professor-in-residence of Political Science at the University of Nevada, Las Vegas.
+His fields of specialization include international relations, geopolitics, political theory, and philosophy of science.
+He has conducted extensive research on polarity, superpower relations, security studies.
+He is the author of World Political Systems After Polarity (Routledge, 2017) and the co-author of Sex, Power, And Politics (Palgrave Macmillan, 2016).
+His current research concentrates on geopolitical and great power relations with an emphasis on Eurasia.
+He has also done extensive work on political developments in Armenia prior and subsequent to the Velvet Revolution.

 Policies of previous administrations were not shaped by ideology, but rather, by a drive to consolidate illegitimate power through patronalistic politics.
 Nerses Kopalyan argues that the political ideology of Nikol Pahsinyan’s new government is aggressive centrism.